 Thus, it is necessary to factor in the tangible consequences felt by people daily - particularly at work.
 While many people love soaking some rays in the summer months, heat is the single largest weather-related killer in the United States.
 Therefore, whether it is a natural disaster or simply the daily report, you shouldn’t wait until magnitude 10 to exhibit safe work practices.

-While you can never truly prepare for a natural disaster, there are steps you can put in place in order to having the best possible chance of avoiding serious harm.
+While you can never truly prepare for a natural disaster, there are steps you can put in place in order to have the best possible chance of avoiding serious harm.

 As a start, all businesses exceeding 10 employees must have a written plan for how to react to a natural disaster - one that’s kept up to date.
 Staff - particularly new employees - should be regularly briefed and trained on the plan in a language that they understand.